printdotio/printio-ios-sdk/docs/specific_page_methods.md

 ---

-B. Methods to change header bar color (Might apply to the whole app)
+B. Methods to change header bar color (Might apply to the whole app).

 - navigationBarColor